Title: Penny White and the Cult of Unicorns by Chrys Cymri

 Overall Response: 16 out of 20, or 4 overall.
 If you like thoughtful fantasy that isn’t all about fighting off evil with swords or guns, this is a series you should definitely read.
 The characters use their wits and work within the system to investigate evil, and the stories are part murder mystery, part fantasy, and all parts delightful.

-Guest review contributed by Andrea Lundgren.
+This guest review was contributed by Andrea Lundgren.
 Andrea’s blog focuses on reading and writing from a writer’s point of view, so the book reviews analyze books across several categories, looking at what worked and didn’t work.
 This can be especially helpful when reviewing works by indie authors.